-Data from FMS which is based on a sample size of 847 individuals
+\ Data from FMS which is based on a sample size of 1,675 individuals

-MAIN SECTORS OF EMPLOYMENT
+MAIN SECTORS OF EMPLOYMENT\

-- Agriculture, forestry

-- Other

 - Wholesale and retail trade; motor vehicles/motorcycles repair

+- Construction

 - Other service activities

+- Military, Security

 - Activities of households as employers

 - Education

-- Construction

 - Human health and social work activities

+- Agriculture, forestry

-- Transportation and storage
+- Manufacturing

-- Military, security
+- Other

-- Data from FMS which is based on a sample size of 223 individuals

-1 Vulnerabilities may be overlapping since individuals may have more than one vulnerability.
-These percentages are therefore calculated on the total number of observations for this month (13,007) 2 Other education levels include: vocational training, religious schools, and tertiary education (Bachelor's/Master's/PhD).
+&lt;sup>1 Vulnerabilities may be overlapping since individuals may have more than one vulnerability.
+These percentages are therefore calculated on the total number of observations for this month (29,182) Other education levels include: vocational training, religious schools, and tertiary education (Bachelor's/Master's/PhD).